tdalal17/my-portfolio/README.md

 2. Exports static files to the `out` directory
 3. Deploys those files to the `gh-pages` branch
 4. GitHub Pages serves the site from the `gh-pages` branch

+## Trigger Build

+This update will trigger a new build and deployment.